vaishnavipadwal/docker/README.md

 ## Hypervisor
 A hypervisor is software or firmware that allows multiple virtual machines (VMs) to run on a single physical machine by managing and allocating hardware resources like CPU, memory, and storage.
 It enables virtualization by creating and running isolated virtual environments on the same system

+### Types of hypervisor

+### 1. **Type 1 Hypervisor (Bare-metal Hypervisor)**
+it Installed directly on the physical hardware and it does not require a host operating system.
+It manages guest operating systems directly through the hardware. and it aslo offers better performance and efficiency . it is commonly used in enterprise environments and data centers.
+**Examples**:
+* VMware ESXi
+* Microsoft Hyper-V (in server mode)
+* Xen
+* KVM (Kernel-based Virtual Machine, often used with Linux)

+### 2. **Type 2 Hypervisor (Hosted Hypervisor)**
+It installed on top of a host operating system.
+It relies on the host OS for device support and management.
+It Easier to set up, suitable for personal or development use. it slightly lower performance compared to Type 1 due to an extra OS layer.
+**Examples**:
+* Oracle VirtualBox
+* VMware Workstation
+* VMware Player
+* Parallels Desktop (for macOS)

 ## Installation of Docker in unbuntu machine
 ```
 # Add Docker's official GPG key: